 - Foretich MA, Majoris JE, Chaput R, Di Persia CL, Schlatter E, Webb JF, Buston PM, Paris CB.
 201_.
 Does larval fish orientation behavior depend on ecological context?
 Submitted to Proc.
 Roy.
 Soc.
 B (July 2018).

-- Hu Y, Majoris JE, Buston PM, Webb JF.
-201_.
-Development of the ear in a goby .
-In prep.
+- Hu Y, Majoris JE, Buston PM, Webb, JF.
+XXXX.
+Development of the Ear in Elacatinus spp.
+(Gobiidae) with Comparisons to other Coral Reef Fishes (Pomacentridae, Apogonidae).
+In prep. for Marine Biology.

 - Webb, JW.
 Sensory ontogeny in fishes: It’s all in the timing.
 Ecology and Evolutionary Ethology of Fishes, Tallahassee, FLA.
 June 2016.